What is an NFT

-When it comes to the digital era, all scams happen when the fraudsters get hold of your personal data.
-With NFT scams, it happens when they steal your crypto wallet login credentials or trick you into believing that you are trading with a legitimate or successful NFT project.
-If they gain access to the wallet where you keep your crypto funds, then you won't only be a victim of an NFT scam but of crypto fraud.
+When it comes to the digital era, all scams happen when fraudsters get hold of your personal data.
+NFT scams happen when they steal your crypto wallet login credentials or trick you into believing that you are trading with a legitimate or successful project.
+If they gain access to the wallet where you keep your crypto funds, then you won’t only be a victim of an NFT scam but of crypto fraud.

 Discord is full of impersonators and fraudsters; the most common way of scamming users is by sending fraudulent links and attachments.
 They pretend to offer genuine help or recommend ‘successful projects, when in fact, this is just a tactic used to defraud you.